bonny/WordPress-Simple-History/readme.txt

 3. Events have context with extra details - Each logged event can include useful rich formatted extra information.
 For example: a plugin install can contain author info and a the url to the plugin, and an uploaded image can contain a thumbnail of the image.

+4. Click on the IP address of an entry to view the location of for example a failed login attempt.

 == Changelog ==